 - Spiritual: shame or reverence, (limiting) beliefs, lifestyle;

 These factors cannot be separated to figure out where exactly self-esteem is lacking or abundant.
 It’s the interplay between these four factors that dictates how much self-respect you have.
 So, there’s no easy formula!

 Most psychologists think that your self-esteem is fixed, with periodic ups and downs.

-However, the really good news is that whatever the state of your self-esteem now, if you're unhappy with how you feel about yourself you can change it - without a doubt!
+However, the good news is that, if you’re unhappy with how you feel about yourself, you can change it!

-I really believe you can make the changes that will allow you to feel loads better - and I base that confidence on having counselled hundreds of people who have been able to make permanent changes to their lives.
+I base that confidence on having counselled hundreds of people who have been able to make permanent changes to their lives.
 In this article, I’m hoping to help you do the same.

 What are the benefits of high self-esteem?

 Healthy self-esteem can have a really positive ripple effect.
 Being around a happy, energetic and positive person is uplifting.
 And that’s why I want to help you build yours!

 When you cast your eyes over this list, you’ll notice that people with higher self-esteem have more emotional spare capacity.
 They can share their resources to the benefit of others (but do also read the note of caution, though).

 15 Signs of healthy self-esteem

 When you’re working on increasing your self-esteem, you’ll begin to notice any of the following: